ohnosequences/nispero/doc/usage.md

 #### Manual undeploy

-If you can't get access to the console, you can undeploy your *nispero* by running the `nispero undeploy` command in the project folder of the running *nispero* instance.
+If you can't get access to the console, you can undeploy your *nispero* by running the `sbt "run undeploy"` command in the project folder of the running *nispero* instance.
 Before executing this command make sure that the version of your running *nispero* instance coincides with the version found in "version.sbt".